Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 // Create a BinaryContent instance to set as the HTTP request content.
 BinaryContent requestContent = BinaryContent.Create(input);

-// Call the protocol method
+// Call the protocol method.
 ClientResult result = await client.AddCountryCodeAsync(requestContent);

 // Obtain the output response content from the returned ClientResult.